aidos-lab/grokking-via-lid/README.md

 ## Project-specific setup

 1. Set the correct environment variables used in the project config.
-This step can be achieve by running the setup script in the `grokking/setup/` directory once.
+This step can be achieved by running the setup script in the `grokking/setup/` directory once.

 ```bash
 ./grokking/setup/setup_environment.sh